atefkbenothman/strava-auth/README.md

 access_token, athlete = authenticator.authenticate(email, password)

 if access_token is None or athlete is None:
-  # could not authenticate with Strava.
+  # Could not authenticate with Strava.
 Set log_level="DEBUG" in StravaAuthenticator to get more info
   exit(0)

 # Debug